smizell/hyperdescribe/hyperdescribe-draft.md

 #### Properties

-For specifying properties for the resource, the `properties` property can be used (OPTIONAL), which is an array.
+For specifying properties for the resource, the `properties` property can be used (OPTIONAL), which MAY be a string or array.
 It MAY be an array of of any type, including another `resource`.
 This allows for nesting resources.

 ### Links